V1ncNet/docker/invoiceplane/README.md

-# Invoiceplane Image & Stack
+# InvoicePlane Image & Stack

 This image uses the php:7.4-apache-buster base image and the InvoicePlane [repository](https://github.com/InvoicePlane/InvoicePlane).